MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 *Applies to: Azure Rights Management, Office 365*

 Organizations that have a subscription that includes Azure Rights Management can use customer-managed keys (BYOK) in Azure Key Vault and log its usage at no extra charge.
 However, to use Azure Key Vault, you must have an Azure subscription that supports Key Vault with HSM-protected keys.
+Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

 If you have users who have signed up for a free account by using RMS for individuals, you cannot use BYOK and usage logging because this configuration does not have a tenant administrator to configure these features.